SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * A device can be selected and, when clicked, the application navigates to the device.

 * The icons representing the devices are color coded.
-The color used depends on the the following rule:
+The color used depends on the following rule:

     * At least one critical alarm: red